CyrylSz/TypeCraft/README.md

 ## To do:
 - Sandbox mode
 - Monketyper mode
-- Toolbar with achievements list
+- Toolbar with a list of achievements
 - More challenges
 - Fancy graphs